THE 180 PROJECT

 St James’ Church is a mission partner with The 180 Project, seeking to bring Gods Kingdom to recovering alcoholics and addicts.

 A number of St James’ Church are involved in The 180 Project in various ways.
-Caroline Sagar has taken on a full-time role in The 180 Project and recently this has been extended with Mark Dyer becoming The 180 Project Chaplain to provide ongoing pastoral and spiritual support and give people an opportunity to explore the Christian faith.
-So far this has included running two Alpha groups for The 180 Project participants and volunteers.
-This is now being extended to run the Prayer Course at the newly refurbished 180 Project premises behind the Crossfit gym, as well as developing a weekly meeting there for prayer and meditation.
+Caroline Sagar is the full-time Chief Executive in The 180 Project and Mark Dyer is The 180 Project Chaplain, providing ongoing pastoral and spiritual support and giving people an opportunity to explore the Christian faith as part of the Spiritual wellness element of the 24 week programme.
+As well as working with individuals, this involves running 'Exploring Faith ' sessions, and offering Alpha courses for The 180 Project participants and volunteers.
+The vision is to establish a worshipping community based in the newly refurbished 180 Project premises behind Crossfit gym in Clitheroe, the next step being to establish regular times of prayer in these premises